olor-io/olor-category-service/README.md

 # Development

 The application requires a PostgreSQL database to function.
-Run 'psql -f categories.sql' for new database
+Run 'psql -f categories.sql' for new database.
 Please make sure that you don't have database called categories in your system.

 ## Running in development